 Dog Run and Fencing Buying Guide

-Not every dog will require a dog run, but if one of the following applies to you, you can consider putting one in your home:
+Not every dog will require a dog run, but if one of the following applies to you, there may be a good reason to put one in your home:

-- You have livestock, small pets or plants as well as a dog in your yard, so you want to protect those from your dog
+- You have livestock, small pets or plants in your yard, and you would like to protect those from your dog

 - Your dog is having behavioral issues.
 Nearly all dog trainers will require using an enclosure as part of the training